larskanis/ccrpc/README.md

 * Each call transfers a function name and a list of parameters in form of a Hash<String=>String>
 * Each response equally transfers a list of parameters
 * Similar to closures, it's possible to respond to a particular call as a call_back
-* Fully asynchronous either by use of multiple threads or by using lazy_answers
+* Fully asynchronous, either by use of multiple threads or by using lazy_answers, so that arbitrary calls in both directions can be mixed simultaneously without blocking each other
-* Doesn't use threads, but is fully thread safe
+* Fully thread safe, but doesn't use additional internal threads
 * Each call_back arrives in the thread of the caller
 * Only dedicated functions can be called (not arbitrary as in DRb)
 * No dependencies